 As we all know, thoughts come to us at some of the strangest times– in the middle of the night, during a workout, at the grocery store… We think of random things that need to be done at the most inconvenient times.
 As Allen explains, if we have a task in our head, our brain doesn’t know when to remind us of it or when to do something about it.
 As a result, tasks we need to accomplish keep popping up in our heads, serving as frequent distractions.

 In order to avoid these distractions, clients send our team a quick email or voicemail, even if the whole project is not completely explained.
 This is not uncommon for our clients to do because it gives them the peace of mind that their list is safely documented.

 Fini Concierge serves as the “keepers of the list.”
-I can’t tell you how many clients have said with a sigh of relief – “Okay, that’s on your list now and I can forget about it, right?”
+We can’t tell you how many clients have said with a sigh of relief – “Okay, that’s on your list now and I can forget about it, right?”
 And the answer is always yes, you can.